-In the U.S., the Consumer Product Safety Commission (CPSC) is responsible for regulating the flammability of fabric, and in Australia, flammability standards are set by the Australian Competition & Consumer Commission (ACCC).
-However, it is up to each individual to ensure that they are buying quality items and are not using them in hazardous ways.
+In the U.S., the Consumer Product Safety Commission (CPSC) is responsible for regulating the flammability of fabric, and in Australia, the Australian Competition & Consumer Commission (ACCC) is the regulator.
+However, it is up to individuals to ensure that they are buying quality items and are not using them in hazardous ways.

-Many countries require manufacturers, resellers and distributors of bean bag furniture to ensure that their products are fitted with a warning label and a child proof zipper mechanism.
-If your bean bag has a zipper that has a handle intact, be sure to cut off the handle so the zipper can not be opened by a child.
+Many countries require manufacturers, resellers and distributors of bean bag furniture to ensure that their products feature a warning label and a childproof zipper mechanism.
+If your bean bag has a zipper that has a handle intact, be sure to cut off the zipper handle so a child can not open the zipper.
 The filling inside the bean bag can cause choking if inhaled.
 Make sure your child can not open any bean bag cover that contains polystyrene bean bag filling.

-Even though all fabrics used for clothing and furnishings can burn under the right conditions, different types of fibers burn in different ways.
-Cotton, linen, and other cellulose fibers are among the most flammable.
+Even though all fabrics used for clothing and furnishings can burn under the right conditions, different types of fibres burn in different ways.
+Cotton, linen, and other cellulose fibres are among the most flammable.
 They ignite easily and burn rapidly with bright flames.
-Rayon and acrylic are also highly flammable, but rayon shrinks as it burns, and acrylic may melt and drip.
+Rayon and acrylic are also highly flammable, but Rayon shrinks as it ignites, and acrylic may melt and drip.

-While natural fibers are generally more flammable than synthetic fibers are, there are a few exceptions.
-Wool and silk are both extremely difficult to ignite, and they burn slowly.
-In fact, many woolen and silken items self-extinguish instead of burning in totality.
+While natural fibres are generally more flammable than synthetic fibres are, there are a few exceptions.
+Wool and silk are both tough to ignite, and they burn slowly.
+Many woollen and silken items self-extinguish instead of burning in totality.

 Nylon and polyester are synthetic fabrics that make excellent choices for clothing and furniture, including bean bags.
-The materials are slow to ignite, and they shrink and pull away from heat sources, which is often enough to prevent fires.
+The materials are slow to ignite, and they shrink and pull away from heat sources.
+Which is often enough to prevent fires.
 However, the lower the density of the fabric, as measured on the Denier scale, the easier it is to catch on fire.
-This means that nylon and polyester that is thick and durable is safer than fabrics that are thin or of low quality.
+Nylon and polyester that is thick and durable are safer than thin materials or of low quality.

-When it comes to bean bags, the fabric from which the cover is made is not the only consideration.
+When it comes to bean bags, the fabric in the cover is not the only consideration.
 You must also think about the filler.
-Most bean bags are filled with beads made from expanded polystyrene (EPS), which is relatively safe on its own and even safer when treated with a fire-resistant coating.
-For EPS to burn, it must reach a temperature greater than 200° C, but the flash point increases to anywhere from 300° C to 500° C after being treated.
+Most bean bags are full of beads made from expanded polystyrene (EPS).
+EPS is relatively safe on its own and even safer when treated with a fire-resistant coating.
+For EPS to burn, it must reach a temperature higher than 200° C. But the flashpoint increases to anywhere from 300° C to 500° C after being treated.

-Fire safety is a serious issue that must be considered before purchasing anything made of fabric, but you can reduce the risks by buying intelligently.
-Bean bag furniture is just as safe as any other furniture, however some fabrics may be safer than others.
+Fire safety is a serious issue that you should consider before purchasing anything made of fabric.
+But you can reduce the risks by buying intelligently.
+Bean bag furniture is just as safe as any other furniture.
+However, some materials may be more reliable than others.